 Well, I was born in a...

-c) I’ve spent the past decade or so trying to unlearn what I knew.
+- I’ve spent the past couple of decades unlearning what I knew.

 Simple and Enlivening!